Trusted Chicago Child Custody Lawyers

 We work diligently as your advocate during child custody cases.
 Don’t take any chances, work with experienced child custody attorneys to strategize the best parenting plan.

-Anderson & Boback are routinely called upon by the courts to serve as child advocates, as we have extensive experience in child-related cases.
+Anderson & Boback is routinely called upon by the courts to serve as child advocates, as we have extensive experience in child-related cases.
 The assistance from a well-established custody lawyer is vital to obtaining the child allocation plan you desire, that is in the best interest of your family.